hhenson/hgraph/docs/quick_start/quick_start.md

 [Using injectable attributes](injectable_attributes.md).

-Now we take a look at some of the more advance graph wiring features.
+Now we take a look at some of the more advanced graph wiring features.

 [map_, reduce, switch](map_reduce_switch.md).